-Any of your favorite cake flavors can be made into a mug cake!
-Check out my recipes for both peanut butter and vanilla mug cakes!
+Any of your favorite cake flavors can be made into all types of mug cakes!
+Check out my recipes for both Nutella and vanilla mug cakes!
 They really are amazing for those late-night dessert cravings or those evenings when you don’t want to make an entire cake.

 🥡 Storing & Reheating

 Cake typically lasts 3-4 days at room temperature but will start drying out after that.
 If stored in the fridge, it may keep its moisture for another day or two.
-Either way, be sure to wrap it tightly with foil or plastic cling wrap, eliminating as much air as possible.
+Either way, wrap it tightly with foil or plastic cling wrap, eliminating as much air as possible.

-To freeze your mug cake, cover it tightly in aluminum foil or plastic cling wrap first.
+Cover your mug cake tightly in aluminum foil or plastic cling wrap to freeze it.
 It will be good for 3-4 months in the freezer before losing flavor.

 Microwave cooking can be tricky.
-They are all slightly different, and your power setting also makes a difference in how fast things cook.
+They are all slightly different, and your power setting also affects how fast things cook.
 Try taking 30 seconds to 1 minute off your baking time.
 Cook for 15 to 20 seconds at a time, checking for doneness between each interval.

-Another trick is to add up to a tablespoon of water on top of the mixed batter before putting it in the microwave.
-While it will evaporate, it will keep the top of the cake from drying out in the meantime.
+Another trick is adding a tablespoon of water to the mixed batter before putting it in the microwave.
+While it evaporates, it will keep the top of the cake from drying out.

 Mug cakes are fantastic when served hot right out of the microwave, but they are also good when completely cool.
 After all, you wouldn’t reheat leftover birthday cake, would you?
 I don’t recommend reheating them, as it will likely dry them out.

-If, however, you have followed the tip above and added a molten center, try reheating in the microwave for 10-20 seconds.
-It’s important to only heat the mug cakes until they're warm.
-Over heating can ruin your cake after it’s already been cooked completely.
+If you have followed the tip above and added a molten center, try reheating in the microwave for 10-20 seconds.
+It’s important only to heat the mug cakes until they're warm.
+Overheating can ruin your cake after it’s already been cooked completely.

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.

-- Crush the Oreo cookies by hand, or for a finer crumble (and lighter mug cake) use a food processor or blender to process the cookies to a fine dust.4 Oreo cookies
+- Crush the Oreo cookies by hand, or for a finer crumble (and lighter mug cake) use a food processor or blender to process the cookies to a fine dust.

-- In a small bowl or microwave-safe mug, combine the crushed Oreos with optional baking powder.
-Add the milk plus optional vanilla extract and stir to combine until smooth.
+- In a small bowl or microwave-safe mug, combine the crushed 4 Oreo cookies with optional 1 teaspoon baking powder.
+Add the 3 tablespoon milk plus optional ½ teaspoon vanilla extract and stir to combine until smooth.
 Make sure to scrape the bottom of your mug so that all of the Oreo is moistened.
-Transfer the mixture into a mug once combined (if using a bowl).3 tablespoon milk, 1 teaspoon baking powder, ½ teaspoon vanilla extract
+Transfer the mixture into a mug once combined (if using a bowl).

 - Microwave on high for 90 seconds to 2 minutes, depending on your microwave.
 The top of the mug cake should feel set and spring back to the touch.